 Real Power Losses are associated with all transmission service.
 The Transmission Provider is not obligated to provide Real Power Losses.
-The Network Customer is responsible for replacing losses associated with all transmission service as calculated by the Transmission Provider.
+The Network Customer shall compensate Transmission Provider for losses associated with all transmission service as provided in Schedule 10.
 The applicable Real Power Loss factors and rates for Real Power Loss service are set forth in Schedule 10.